lizaodawn/IMMARKUS-wiki-clone/03-Defining-your-data-model.md

 ## Image Metadata

 To record metadata for your images, you first need to define a __schema__.
-Click the __Add Metadata Property__ button.
+Go to the __Image Metadata__ tab, and click the __Add Metadata Property__ button.
 Use the Property Editor to define metadata fields for your schema.
 You can use the same data types as for Entity Classes.

 <img width="800" alt="Bildschirmfoto 2024-02-12 um 10 55 51" src="https://github.com/rsimon/immarkus/assets/470971/713607cc-c002-45be-b8d5-09c7746c4339">